 The future of marketing is about creating contextual experiences.
 To create these we have a greater idea of marketing automation past the walls of the marketing automation platform like Digital Ocean has.
 The future of marketing automation is now taking place across a hyper connected network of apps, tools, and data far exceeding the idea of marketing automation from just a few years ago.

 In the 2017 State of Marketing report we found High performing marketing leaders say one third of their budget is spent on channels they didn’t know existed five years ago — and they expect that to reach 40% by 2019.
 With the rise in channels, it becomes very hard to manage all of these one to one communications manually.
-Enter the ChatBot.
+Enter one of the major digital marketing trends of the decade: the ChatBot.

 According to a 2017 study done by Myclever, over 70% of consumers prefer to engage via Chabot rather than an app.
 The study also showed consumers see chat bots are the fastest way to get content, help, and the answers to their questions.
 The future of marketing is experiences, and consumers see Chatbots as a positive way to better experiences with brands.